 Our main cheese is “fresh cheese” (a lot of people call it chevre, made with pasteurized milk) its sort of a cream cheese consistency but with an amazing goat cheese flavour.We package it in 6 oz. tubs, and have three varieties – Plain (nuff said) and “Marley” (fresh herbs mon!) and “Full Hot” (hot peppas an Black Seal).

-Our personal passion is “Hay Jude” (both the cheese and the woman!) – this is a surface ripened little gem – basically we take the same curd as the Fresh Cheese and drain it in molds – (for 2014 we are switching from the Marcellin molds to pyramid molds) they drain and air dry for a couple of days – innoculate with P. Candidum and then place in ripening fridge – more tipping, mixed in with some pleading, prodding, begging, cajouling, and threatening and in a week or so they develop into little white puff balls – and then another week and the mold starts to move into the body of the cheese – that’s the peak of ripening and the taste is heaven.
+Our personal passion is “Hay Jude” (both the cheese and the woman!) – this is a surface ripened little gem – basically we take the same curd as the Fresh Cheese and drain it in molds – they drain and air dry for a day and are then salted and innoculated with P. Candidum, placed in a ripening fridge – more tipping, mixed in with some pleading, prodding, begging, cajouling, and threatening and in a week or so they develop into little white puff balls – and then another week and the mold starts to move into the body of the cheese – that’s the peak of ripening and the taste is heaven.